akka/akka/akka-contrib/docs/aggregator.rst

 Usage
 -----
 To use the aggregator pattern, you need to extend the :class:`Aggregator` trait.
-The trait takes care of receive.
-You must not override receive without delegating to the trait.
+The trait takes care of :class:`receive` and actors extending this trait should not override :class:`receive`.
 The trait provides the :class:`expect`, :class:`expectOnce`, and :class:`unexpect` calls.
 The :class:`expect` and :class:`expectOnce` calls return a handle that can be used for later de-registration by passing the handle to :class:`unexpect`.

 :class:`expect` is often used for standing matches such as catching error messages or timeouts.